Floppy/jekyll-test/README.md

 # Jekyll-Test

-`jekyll-test` is a highly opinionated test configuration for Jekyll sites to let you create well-formed sites with minimal configuration.
+`jekyll-test` is a highly opinionated test configuration for Jekyll sites to let you create well-formed sites with minimal configuration, built on top of [html-proofer](https://github.com/gjtorikian/html-proofer).

 It provides two rake tasks: